-- (c) There shall be a district treasurer for the year.
-It shall be the duty of this officer to receive and disburse all district funds of the Society as directed by the Society, subject to the approval of the district council, to keep an accurate record of the same and to render accounts to the Society and /or/ the District Conference as the district council may require.
+(c) There shall be a district treasurer who shall be elected to his office for each conference year by the district youth convention from nominations made by the district council.
+It shall be the duty of this officer to receive and disburse all district funds of the society as directed by the society, subject to the approval of the district council.
+He must also keep an accurate record of the same and render accounts to the society and /or/ the district conference as the district council may require.
 Such accounts shall also be open to the district superintendent and executive secretary at all times.
-Such district treasurer is amenable to the district superintendent and to the district council. - (d) Whenever the district council deems it advisable, that council may appoint one or more zone chairmen for the work of the Young People's Societies within certain areas of the district.
-In doing this the council shall first recognize certain areas as district zones for the work of the Young People's Societies and set the bounds of such zones.
+Such district treasurer is amenable to the district superintendent and to the district council.

+- (d) Whenever the district council deems it advisable, that council may appoint one or more zone chairmen for the work of the young people's societies within certain areas of the district.
+In doing this the council shall first recognize certain areas as district zones for the work of the young people's societies and set the bounds of such zones.
 Then the council shall appoint or arrange otherwise for the selection of an officer to be known as a zone chairman who shall hold office for the conference year.
-It shall be the duty of such officer to act as chairman of zone meetings or rallies of the Young People's Societies within such zone.
-Further zone organization shall be as authorized by the district council from time to time.

-(e) The officers of the local Young People's Society shall be the pastor of the church to which such local society belongs, the president of the society, the vice president, the secretary, and the treasurer.
+It shall be the duty of such officer to act as chairman of zone meetings or rallies of the young people's societies within such zone.
+Further zone organization shall be as authorized by the district council from time to time. - (e) The officers of the local young people's society shall be the pastor of the church to which such local society belongs, the president of the society, the vice president, the secretary, and the treasurer.
 These officers, including the pastor, shall constitute the local executive council.
 The duty of this local executive council shall be similar, in its sphere, to the duty of the church board in its sphere.
-The duties of the officers of the local Young People's Society shall be similar in their sphere to the duties of the church officers in their sphere.
+The duties of the officers of the local young people's society shall be similar, in their sphere, to the duties of the church officers in their sphere.

 All these officers, except the pastor and the president, shall be elected by ballot just as the officers of the church are elected.
 The pastor is, of course, an officer by virtue of his position.
 The president shall be nominated by the local church board but shall be elected by ballot.
-The rules that govern the parliamentary proceedings of the church shall govern the same kind of proceedings of the Young People's Society in conformity with the provisions of this Manual for this Society.
-In nominating the president of the Young People's Society the church board shall not be limited by the age limit of active members.
+The rules that govern the parliamentary proceedings of the church shall govern the same kind of proceedings of the young people's society in conformity with the provisions of this Manual for this society.
+In nominating the president of the young people's society the church board shall not be limited by the age limit of active members.